rama7993/news-hub/README.md

 ---

-**Note**: This application uses only GNews API for simplicity and reliability.
-No complex fallback mechanisms needed!
+**Note**: This application uses GNews API.
+For production use on GitHub Pages, users need to install a CORS browser extension due to API restrictions.